-Jan Randall’s most important biological discovery came while she was she was sitting on a lawn chair, at night, by herself in the desert.
+The most important biological discovery in Jan Randall's career came in the middle of the night while she was she was sitting on a lawn chair by herself in the desert.
 Armed with a flashlight and lots of patience, she was observing the endangered Kangaroo Rat in southern Arizona, an animal usually identified as asocial.
-After many nights of study, however, Randall realized that the small rats had a secret, “I discovered that they had a unique form of communication, which is drumming their feet, and that they had a rudimentary social organization.
+After many nights of careful observation Randall realized that the small rats had a secret, “I discovered that they had a unique form of communication which is drumming their feet, and that they had a rudimentary social organization.
 Even though they live alone, they know who their neighbors are.”
 After further study, Randall realized that each rat had a distinctive pattern to their drumming with their hind legs, a special kind of song.
 “I think that was the most rewarding area of my research.”

 Randall was no stranger to solitary work.
 When she began studying zoology in the early 1960s she was one of only a few women pursuing the sciences and she often felt left out by her male colleagues and professors.
 While working on her doctorate degree at Washington State University, her animal behaviorist professor often went hunting and fishing with male students, but only visited her study site once.
-Years later, at a desert research station in Arizona, Randall observed that her male colleagues were often accompanied by their wives who worked as unpaid research assistants, giving them a career boost that she and the other female researchers did not have.
-“I became a pretty strident feminist, and that kind of carried me through in many ways.
+Years later, at a desert research station in Arizona, Randall observed that her male colleagues were often accompanied by their wives who worked as unpaid research assistants, giving the men a career boost that female researchers didn't have.
+“I became a pretty strident feminist and that carried me through in many ways.
 I was determined that I as a woman wasn’t going to be thwarted.
 I persevered.”

-After 17 years at SF State, Randall is now a retired professor emerita.
+After 17 years teaching and researching at SF State, Randall retired and is now a professor emerita.
 She continues to generously support WISE financially, ensuring that women in the sciences at the University have the opportunity to stay connected with each other.
 Randall also created and funds the WISE scholarship, which is awarded to an outstanding woman in the graduate program at San Francisco State University each year.
-An important aspect of these programs to Randall is mentorship “I just hope that young women now get mentors.
+An important aspect of these programs to Randall is mentorship “I hope that young women now get mentors.
 I didn’t really have a mentor, that was the hard part.
-I didn’t really have anyone saying I should do this or that, I had to make my own way.”
+I didn’t have anyone saying I should do this or that, I had to make my own way.”